merenlab/anvio/anvio/docs/programs/anvi-get-enriched-functions-per-pan-group.md

 1. Determining the pan-groups.
 Firstly, the program uses a %(misc-data-layers)s (containing categorical, not numerical, data) to split the pangenome into several groups.
 For example, in the pangenome tutorial, this was the low-light and high-light groups.
 2. Determine the "functional associations" for each of your gene clusters.
 In short, this is collecting the functional annotations for all of the genes in each cluster and assigning the one that appears most frequently to represent the entire cluster.
 3. Looking at the functional associations and their relative levels of abundance across the pan-groups.
 Specifically, it looks at the level that a particular gene cluster's functional association is unique to a single pan-group and the percent of genomes it appears in in each pan-group.
-This is what is reported in the output matrix, a %(functional-enrichment-txt)s
+This is what is reported in the output matrix, a %(enrichment-txt)s

 If you're still curious, check out [Alon's behind the scenes post](http://merenlab.org/2016/11/08/pangenomics-v2/#making-sense-of-functions-in-your-pangenome), which goes into a lot more detail.